CSCI-2349-F23/ps3/README.md

 ### Part 2: Python with CSV files

 1. Replicate Part 1 #4, above, with Python.
-In the file `part2.py`, I've provided some code that is similar to what we wrote in class to write out a capitalized version of a file.
+In the `csv` directory, you'll find a python program `part2.py`, in which I've provided some code that is similar to what we wrote in class to write out a capitalized version of a file.
 Start with this code.

 2. Replicate Part 1 #3, above, with Python.
 You can use the same `part2.py` code as starter code.